Reimagine the Row

 Here’s what you can expect to see on site over the next few months:

-To help facilitate this work, the laneway behind the Harbourside Inn is temporarily closed until mid-December.
-The sidewalk in front of the building will also be temporarily closed starting in mid-November to ensure public safety once demolition begins.
+To help facilitate this work, the laneway behind the Harbourside Inn is temporarily closed until until the end of March 2026.
+The sidewalk in front of the building will also be temporarily closed starting in late-December to support public safety once demolition begins.

 More About the Project